Savannah Bachelor Party Ideas

 In This Article

 Whether you have an entire day with your buddies or just a few hours in a busy wedding weekend, Savannah makes an ideal backdrop for bachelor party bonding.
-From low-key fishing trips to rousing nights on River Street (not to mention adult beverages you can take to-go), here are some uniquely Savannah ways to raise one last glass to the single life.
+From low-key fishing trips to rousing nights on River Street, here are some uniquely Savannah ways to raise one last glass to the single life.

 If you’ve got a whole day with your boys, start early with a round of golf at the Westin Savannah Harbor Golf Resort & Spa, boasting an 18-hole Troon course that plays host to the Liberty Mutual Legends of Golf.
 It’s located a five-minute ferry ride across the Savannah River from the historic riverfront.